siy/postgres-async-driver/README.md

 # pgAsync - Asynchronous PostgreSQL Java driver

-Postgres-async-driver is a non-blocking Java driver for PostgreSQL.
+pgAsync is a non-blocking Java driver for PostgreSQL.
 The driver supports connection pooling, prepared statements, transactions, all standard SQL types and custom column types.

 ## Install
 The source dependency is available for this library.
 Add this in your `settings.gradle.kts` file: